Magic: A Fantastic Comedy: Domestic reception

-Frank Harris, despite his disagreements with Chesterton as well, also gave the play a positive review.
+The Irish-American writer Frank Harris, despite his own disagreements with Chesterton, also gave the play a positive review.
 In his series of books called Contemporary Portraits, he wrote positively about the play.
 In the second series, he wrote that "London took 'Magic,' and Chesterton to its heart of hearts" and that the play "had more than a success of esteem".
 He praised the play for having been one that he believed grew in value over time, remarking that the play was remarkably consistent and had a well-orchestrated climax.
 In the third series, Harris wrote that Magic was a "noble play" which was "splendidly rendered".
 He similarly praised the use of colour and stage effects to create a strong atmosphere that suggests that something "incommunicable" is present.

 William Archer and A. B. Walkley were less impressed.
 Archer, writing for The Star, called Chesterton "elusive and tricksy" and contrasted Chesterton negatively with Shaw.
 Walkley, on the other hand, called the play's central thesis "fly-blown" and wrote that the topic had no place in the theatre in his piece for The Times.
+H. W. Massingham, in a review for The Nation, took issue with the topic, arguing that it "seems chiefly calculated to re-enshroud men's minds" and called for Chesterton to "cheer up" and stop romanticising the Middle Ages.
+Despite his close friendship and literary collaboration with Chesterton, Hilaire Belloc reportedly hated the play, finding it to worsen progressively as it went on.
+He questioned Chesterton's use of theatre as a medium when its speeches seemed alien to it.

 A writer for the socialist newspaper The Clarion gave a positive review of the play in general, but questioned whether anything it had set out to answer had been answered at all.
 G. S. Street gave a positive review in The New Witness, but called the play unambitious, petitioning Chesterton to take the art form more seriously.
-H. W. Massingham, in a review for The Nation, took issue with the topic, arguing that it "seems chiefly calculated to re-enshroud men's minds" and called for Chesterton to "cheer up" and stop romanticising the Middle Ages.
-Although he found the religious element of the play poorly introduced and argued that the play seems to advocate "swallowing practically anything", Desmond MacCarthy found the first act "admirably good".
+Desmond MacCarthy found the first act "admirably good", though he found the religious element of the play poorly introduced and argued that the play seems to advocate "swallowing practically anything".
 When Chesterton had called his play "amateurish" during his curtain speech at the premiere, MacCarthy lamented that he wished "other people's acts were as amateurish" as Magic.